 The parents must be invited to the LSC meeting orally and in writing by way of a Notice of Local Screening Meeting (SS/SE-83).
 This notice letter should be accompanied by the following documents: Virginia Special Education Procedural Safeguards Requirements (SS/SE-4), Section 504 of the Rehabilitation Act of 1973 Procedural Safeguards (SS/SE-92), and the Parent Information form (SS/SE-127).
 Schools are advised to contact the parents by telephone or in person to explain the local screening process prior to the provision of these documents.
 The parents must be notified of the meeting early enough to ensure they have an opportunity to participate; however, the meeting must be held within ten business days of the referral date.
 If parents cannot attend the meeting, school staff members should consider alternative ways for the parents to participate (e.g., conference call).

 During the LSC meeting, the committee shall review information from a variety of sources.
 The information reviewed should pertain to the student’s functioning in the school environment and should include, as available, the referral; educational records such as aptitude and achievement tests, report cards, and/or teacher recommendations; oral or written observations; evaluations of adaptive behavior; social and cultural background; medical, psychological, and/or other specialty reports; and parent information.
 Following this review, the LSC may do the following:

 - Determine that an evaluation for special education services under the Individuals with Disabilities Education Act (IDEA) is not warranted at this time.

-- Refer the student to another resource such as child study team (CST), teacher assistance team (TAT), professional learning community response team (PLC-RT), etc.
+- Refer the student to another resource such as child study team (CST), teacher assistance team (TAT), multi-tiered systems of support (MTSS) team, professional learning community-response team (PLC-RT), etc.